flutter/website/src/deployment/cd.md

 ### Workflow configuration

-A [Xcode Cloud workflow][] defines the steps performed in the CI/CD process when your workflow is triggered.
+An [Xcode Cloud workflow][] defines the steps performed in the CI/CD process when your workflow is triggered.

 {{site.alert.note}}